by Barry Goldberg

 By hitching Thomas Paine to Goldman, Van Der Weyde also illustrated the Association’s early-twentieth century efforts to invoke Paine to support the Progressive Era’s more aggressive egalitarian impulses.
 In so doing, the TPNHA framed Paine as an activist dissenter who sought to democratize American society and connected with some of the nation’s most controversial figures.
 How and whether the Association sustained this mission and/or shifted with the times is something future posts will explore.
 Based on this find, the rich TPNHA Collection will undoubtedly yield some surprising answers.

 1. William Van Der Weyde Speech at Paine Birthday Banquet, January 29, 1910, The TPNHA Collection, Institute for Thomas Paine Studies (ITPS) at Iona College.
-(Return)
+(Return to where article left off at citation number 1.)

 5. Berton, “The Thomas Paine National Historical Association: Freethought, Anarchism, and the Struggle for Free Speech;” David Rabban, “The Free Speech League, the ACLU, and Changing Conceptions of Free Speech in American History,” Stanford Law Review, Vol. 45, No. 1 (Nov., 1992), 68-71; Lynskey, 170; Candace Falk, Jessica Moran, and Barry Pateman, eds.
-Emma Goldman: A Documentary History of the American Years, Making Speech Free, 1902-1909, Volume 2 (Berkeley: The University of California Press, 2005), 507; Falk, Emma Goldman: A Guide to Her Life and Documentary Sources, 64, 68, 77, 79.(Return)
+Emma Goldman: A Documentary History of the American Years, Making Speech Free, 1902-1909, Volume 2 (Berkeley: The University of California Press, 2005), 507; Falk, Emma Goldman: A Guide to Her Life and Documentary Sources, 64, 68, 77, 79.(Return to where article left off at citation number 5.)